atxwang/atxwang.github.io/_posts/recent events.md

 --Phil Ochs, "There But for Fortune"

-"I couldn’t see making them sit and listen to this as if it were background music." - John McWhorter
+> "I couldn’t see making them sit and listen to this as if it were background music."

+-- John McWhorter, missing the point of John Cage's 4'33"

+--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1OTQ5NTcwNywyNzE1MDcyNjQsMTQxMT
-E3Mzk1M119
+eyJoaXN0b3J5IjpbOTE2Mjk2NzAyLDExNTk0OTU3MDcsMjcxNT
+A3MjY0LDE0MTExNzM5NTNdfQ==
 -->